-Lorraine Warren said that ever since she was seven or eight-years-old she could see auras around people.
+Lorraine Warren said that she could see auras around people ever since she was seven or eight years old.
 She was scared if she told her parents they’d think she was crazy, so she kept her powers to herself.

 But when she met her husband Ed Warren when she was 16, he knew there was something different about her.
 Ed himself said he grew up in a haunted house and was a self-taught demonologist as a result.

 So, Lorraine and Ed Warren pooled their talents together and set out to investigate the paranormal.
 What they found is enough to keep you up all night.

 In a locked glass box in the Occult Museum, there’s a Raggedy Ann doll named Annabelle with a “positively do not open” warning sign on it.
 The doll may not look menacing, but of all the items in the Occult Museum, “that doll is what I’d be most frightened of,” said Tony Spera, the Warrens’ son-in-law.